SMSF Specialist Advisor (SSA®)

 Become an SMSF Specialist Advisor (SSA®)

+If you’re ready to take the next step in your SMSF career, the SMSF Specialist Advisor (SSA® program provides you with the best way to obtain the SMSF industry-leading designation.
+Designed with the busy practitioner in mind, the course provides the flexibility to complete at your own pace within a 12 week time period.
+Successful completion of the SMSF Specialist Advisor (SSA®) accreditation program and the course assignment enables credit into a Master of Financial Planning (AQF9 qualification) offered by Kaplan Professional and Deakin University.
 Note: The SSA® designation itself does not confer authorisation to provide financial product advice about SMSFs or any other financial product.
-You must be authorised under an Australian financial services (AFS) licence to provide financial product about SMSFs or any other financial product.
+You must be authorised under an Australian financial services (AFS) licence to provide financial product advice about SMSFs or any other financial product.
 Many AFS licencees have included the requirement to hold the SSA designation as a prerequisite for providing SMSF Advice.

 SMSF SPECIALIST ADVISOR PROGRAM

-9 topics + Exam
+9 topics + Assessment

-12 months to complete
+12 weeks to complete

 47 CPD